LemmenAid/hooked-on-fish/README.md

 ****

 #### Fisherman's Friends Newsletter
-The Fisherman’s Friends newsletter keeps customers informed about seasonal offerings, market appearances, and exclusive deals, reinforcing brand loyalty.
+I have integrated a newsletter sign-up form into the application, allowing users to subscribe with their email addresses if they wish to receive updates and news.
+This provides an easy way for customers to stay informed about new products, special offers, and business updates.

 <details>
 <summary> Screenshot of  the Hooked on Fish Mailchimp contact list: